Protecting your privacy

 Dial Before You Dig aims to educate and promote the importance of safe digging practices by providing all persons working in and around buried infrastructure with the best possible access to plans and information directly from asset owners of utility services.
 Lodging an enquiry is a FREE and simple process.
 Anyone planning to excavate should read the Dial Before You Dig Best Practice Guide.
 This guide is available on our website here.
 Dial Before You Dig also provides a range of services, tools and training programs that can be accessed via the 1100.com.au website aimed at minimising the risk of infrastructure damage and harm from excavation.

 Most of Australia’s major infrastructure asset owners are Members of Dial Before You Dig.
 Our unique service offers a single point of contact to request information about the infrastructure networks at the planned project site without the need to contact utility organisations individually.

 What kinds of information do we collect?

-To enable us to fulfil our goal of reducing and preventing damage to the underground installations or assets (“networks”) owned by our members and otherwise provide our services to you, we need to collect certain information from you.
+To enable us to fulfil our goal of reducing and preventing damage to the underground installations or assets (“networks”) owned by our utility providers and otherwise provide our services to you, we need to collect certain information from you.
 The kinds of information we collect include:

 How do we use your information?

-We use your information to forward your enquiries to our member organisations and their affiliates, who are usually the owners of networks who will respond directly to you.
+We use your information to forward your enquiries to members of the state Dial Before You Dig entities and their affiliates, who are usually the owners of networks who will respond directly to you.
 Our services may also result in the notification of proposed excavation to local councils where road opening may be involved.

 Where the excavation you are planning poses a danger to a network or to people, it may be necessary to contact you and our collection of your information is vital to this process.
 You will usually be contacted directly by the owner of any network under or near the site at which you are proposing the excavation.
 We may provide the information we collect to our members, others who may be affected by your proposed works and, if applicable, local councils, to allow them to contact you directly.